bbauska/UC-Davis-JS-Basics/readme.md

   alt="Blank index.html." />
 </p>

 <p>Perhaps I have another file in here.
-I'm going to have styles.css.
-Maybe that's going
+I&apos;m going to have styles.css.
+Maybe that&apos;s going
-to have some styles for my webpage, and it's going to go into that file.</p>
+to have some styles for my webpage, and it&apos;s going to go into that file.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 112. files in myproject (75) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">